BobKuczewski/MINT/README.md

 ```

 As the interpreter encounters numbers it pushes them on to the stack.
 Then it encounters the
-`+` operator which is uses to add the two items on the stack and pushes the result back on the stack.
+`+` operator which it uses to add the two items on the stack and pushes the result back on the stack.
 The result becomes the data for the `.` operator which prints the number to the console.

 ## <a name='numbers-in-mint'></a>Numbers in MINT